 Code Injection is a Squarespace premium feature available only on Business and Commerce plans.

-On this screen that follows, you will need to copy paste your iubenda Cookie Solution code in the box of the Header section.
+On this screen that follows, you will need to copy paste your iubenda Privacy Controls and Cookie Solution code in the box of the Header section.

-You can find your Cookie Solution code here: Dashboard > [Your website/app] then Cookie Solution > Embed.
+You can find your Privacy Controls and Cookie Solutioncode here: Dashboard > [Your website/app] then Privacy Controls and Cookie Solution > Embed.

 Now simply click on Save.

-This will cause the iubenda cookie banner to appear on the page at each user’s first visit.
-User consent will be registered via the latter’s continued browsing activity and then memorized so that the Cookie Solution will not be reactivated on the same user’s next visit.
+This will cause the iubenda Cookie Banner, Consent Banner and Privacy Controls to appear on the page at each user’s first visit.
+User consent will be registered via the latter’s continued browsing activity and then memorized so that the Privacy Controls and Cookie Solution will not be reactivated on the same user’s next visit.

-All available options to customize the cookie banner’s style and behaviour are described in this guide.
+All available options to customize the Cookie Banner, Consent Banner and Privacy Controls’s style and behaviour are described in this guide.

 Few categories of cookies are exempt from the consent requirement.
 Therefore, you’ll need to block scripts from running until you get valid user consent.